 These positions are full-time paid positions within the Department of Surgery, where you are considered an employee of UNMC during the dates of your program.
 The Department will not support applicants who have any other paid appointment within the University system (UNMC, UNO, UNL, UNK) which will overlap employment dates in Surgery.
-Your application will not be accepted if you choose to accept another paid position at the University during summer 2017.
+Your application will not be accepted if you choose to accept another paid position at the University.
 One example of this would be serving as a mentor for SHPEP.
 We understand you may not know what positions you will be offered, and therefore, we still invite you to apply.

-Notification of awards in late March/early April
+Notification of awards no later than early April

-Completion of 10-week research can be done anytime from end of school year (early May) to beginning of next school year (mid-August)
+Completion of research can be done anytime from end of school year (early May) to beginning of next school year (mid-August)